-&lt;sup>1 The unfunded liability contribution for the (gain)/loss during the year prior to the valuation date is 20 percent of the "full" annual requirement due to the 5-year ramp.
-Increases to this amount that occur during the ramp period will be included in line d) in future years.
-This line item also captures the impact of any additional discretionary payment during the fiscal year, as well as the "AL Significant Increase".
+- 1 The unfunded liability contribution for the investment (gain)/loss during the year prior to the valuation date is 20 percent of the "full" annual requirement due to the 5-year ramp.
+Increases to this amount that occur during the ramp period will be included in line f) in future years. - 2 Includes scheduled escalation in individual amortization base payments due to the 5-year ramp and payroll growth assumption used in the pre-2019 amortization policy.